 Think of it this way: on the one hand, you don’t interrupt user experience with a massive suggestion box right away, on the other hand – you only engage with those who had enough time to form an opinion or a question.

-On our blog, we’ve already talked about exit-intent popups and their power to convert abandoning users into customers.
+Pay attention to exit-intent popups and their power to convert abandoning users into customers.
 It’s been established that the moment someone is leaving your website appears to be quite convenient to offer a deal or at least ask for feedback.